networkdynamics/unpalatable-questions/README.md

 The ```/src/``` folder contains the code for:
 - deep learning models in ```/deep-learning/```
 - traditional machine learning models and all the feature categories in ```/traditional-machine-learning/```
 - crowdsourcing annotations using Mechanical Turk API in ```/mturk/```.
-Check out <a href="https://docs.google.com/presentation/d/1hsLhWTNGkFxmvQnJk_qhdbn6uqH8MVno-vkZage7ZC4/edit?usp=sharing">this talk</a> for an introduction to MTurk and our workflow design.
+Check out these <a href="https://docs.google.com/presentation/d/1hsLhWTNGkFxmvQnJk_qhdbn6uqH8MVno-vkZage7ZC4/edit?usp=sharing">slides</a> for an introduction to MTurk and our workflow design.
 - comparison of the two question filtering approaches: rule-based regex (vs) constituency parsing in ```Question-Filter-Comparison.ipynb```
 - annotator agreement measures in ```Annotation-Quality.ipynb```
 - Perspective API toxicity classifier's performance on our dataset in ```/perspective-api-analysis/```